vms3-demo-purpose/weather-program/README.md

 &emsp;&emsp;Again, press `Ctrl + C` to stop 'following' the logs.

-&emsp;&emsp;Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.
+&emsp;&emsp;Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by

+&emsp;&emsp;`weather-pull-data`.

 &emsp;&emsp;Press `Ctrl + C` to stop following the logs.